What Date is 90 Days From Today?

 Did you know?

-The 90-day Schengen rule uses a rolling 180-day window, not a calendar quarter.
+A rolling 90-day count is different from a calendar quarter, which is why an exact target date helps.
 That's notoriously confusing for travellers — you can't just leave for a day and reset the clock.

 How This Calculation Works